Corvax-Fisher/corvax-fisher.github.io/README.md

 This project was created by me in the course of my development project (for studies) and I continued developing it during my spare-time work both at Games@THM from March 2015 to December 2016.
 Games@THM was a project of the Technische Hochschule Mittelhessen.
 During my time at this project, I worked on this tool, on the game 3S (web app), and on backend code for the game.

-* The goal of the tool was to ease the administration of the content for the game 3S.
+* The goal of the tool is to ease the administration of the content for the game 3S.
 * It was developed iteratively by creating several prototypes, evaluating them, and including the feedback.
 * It was created with HTML, CSS, JS, React, Parse, Parse+React, Node.js, NPM, webpack, and various NPM packages for react, like react-router to add routing.
 * A paper was created (in german) for the work of the development project (first 6 months). [(Link to PDF)](doc/paper-final.pdf)